iluwatar/java-design-patterns/proxy/README.md

 Real-world example

-> Imagine a tower where the local wizards go to study their spells.
-The ivory tower can only be accessed through a proxy which ensures that only the first three wizards can enter.
-Here the proxy represents the functionality of the tower and adds access control to it.
+> In a real-world scenario, consider a security guard at a gated community.
+The security guard acts as a proxy for the residents.
+When a visitor arrives, the guard checks the visitor's credentials and permissions before allowing them access to the community.
+If the visitor is authorized, the guard grants entry; if not, entry is denied.
+This ensures that only authorized individuals can access the community, much like a Proxy design pattern controls access to a specific object.

 In plain words